ParthDesai/parthdesai.github.io/_posts/2020-05-08-blockchain-designing-101-1.md

 ---
 layout: post
-title:  Blockchain design 101 - Part 1
+title:  Blockchain Design 101 - Part 1
 description: ""
 category: articles
 tags: [blockchain, tendermint, ethereum, BFT]
 comments: true
 ---

-This is the first part of blockchain design 101.
+This is the first part of blockchain design 101 series.
 Aim of this blog series is to describe in detail what goes under the hood of blockchain.
-In this part, We are going to talk about some common blockchain concepts.
+In first part, We are going to talk about some common blockchain concepts.

 -------